-I love taking this homemade granola on a hike or road trip!
+I love making this homemade granola on a hike or road trip!
 It’s naturally preserved (by honey) and the light roasting.
-The good fats and plenty of fibre in it help to keep you full and fight off the unwanted feeling of being ‘Hangry’.
+The good fats and plenty of fiber in it help to keep you full and fight off the unwanted feeling of being ‘Hangry’.

 Get yourself a bowl and a strong spoon for mixing.
 The ingredient list below is a base recommendation to start off with after that go crazy with your taste-buds.

 - 2 cups Old fashioned oats — not quick oats

 - 1/4 cup Flax seeds— whole and ground

 - 1/3 cup Butter or Coconut Oil — butter works better but if you want vegan granola coconut oil is perfect

 - 1/4 cup Maple Syrup

 - Heat the oven ( for a convection oven) to 150F and keep the granola in there for about an hour.
 After an hour bring up the temperature to 190-250F for a few minutes.
 Bring up the temperature to around 300F and turn off the oven and the granola finish off and crispfy.